Ordinance Enforcement Division

 Understanding the Enforcement Process

-The current enforcement process is complaint based.
+The current enforcement process is complaint-based as well as proactive-based.
 Most enforcement cases are resolved through voluntary compliance, both verbal and/or written warning, with the property owner.
 When voluntary compliance is not achieved it is pursued through our Administrative Hearing Officer process.
-In rare cases if compliance is still not achievable after the Administrative Hearing Officer process, then cases may be cited into Municipal Court for criminal charges.
+In rare cases, if compliance is still not achievable after the Administrative Hearing Officer process, then cases may be cited into Cottonwood Municipal Court for criminal charges.

 Common Code Issues